Frequently Asked Questions

 No. While a basic understanding of the physical and biological sciences is important to a medical education, a broad appreciation of individuals and their social, cultural and artistic efforts is equally necessary.
 Each applicant's credentials for admission will be individually reviewed and evaluated.
 Entering students have a wide variety of majors including biology, chemistry, engineering, health, English, foreign language, anthropology, psychology and physics, to name a few.

-Unlike many medical schools, Wright State University Boonshoft School of Medicine does not have a secondary application.
-The school does require all applicants to pay an application fee.
-After we receive your application from AMCAS, we will notify you by email with instructions on how to pay the application fee online.
-The Wright State application fee is due by Dec.
+Wright State University Boonshoft School of Medicine does have a secondary application.
+The school requires applicants to pay an application fee unless one meets certain AMCAS fee waiver criteria.
+After we receive your application from AMCAS, we will notify you by email with instructions on how to complete the secondary application online.
+The Wright State application is due by Dec.
 15.

 We prefer to receive a letter of recommendation from the premedical advisory committee at your college or university.
 If your school does not have such a committee, you may substitute letters from three faculty members who had you in class, including at least two letters from science faculty.